ScorchingShade/Pinch/README.md

 ## The Angel and Dracula Elements - Footer
-A good footer contains all the necessary contact info, social media links, and oftentimes a message form.
+A good footer contains all the necessary contact info, social media links, and often a message form.
 PinchX provides you with a complete template to create a **comprehensive footer from scratch.**

 ```
     <div class="footer__change-theme">